 Fortunately, several direct comparisons of the wealth of nations are available, among them the Credit Suisse Global Wealth Report 2021.
 This report compares the mean and median wealth per adult of the largest countries in the world.

-According to the Credit Suisse Research Institute, the Netherlands is the 5th most prosperous country in the world, with a mean wealth/adult of US$ 377.090 (see table below).
+According to the Credit Suisse Research Institute, the Netherlands is the 5th most prosperous country globally, with a mean wealth/adult of US$ 377.090 (see table below).

 |Rank||Country||mean wealth/adult (USD)|